-- The law – European (such as Commission decisions and Commission regulations) and national (such as regulations – a type of Statutory Instrument).
+- The law – European (such as Commission Decisions and Commission Regulations) and national (such as Acts of Parliament and Regulations).

-- Licence conditions – imposed through the licence granted by the Office of Rail and Road.
+- Licence conditions – imposed through the operator licence granted by the Office of Rail and Road.

-- By a company itself, through its Safety Management Systems and contracts.
+- By a company itself, through its safety management system and contracts.

 Railway standards - knowledge self-assessment test

 We have developed a Railway Standards Knowledge Self-Assessment Test, to help you to gauge your understanding and to direct you to further guidance.

 Once you have submitted your completed assessment, you will immediately receive tailored feedback for each of the questions you have attempted.
 This will contain information and links to further reading that will help you understand where there might be gaps in your knowledge.

 The questionnaire is anonymous.
 RSSB will only collect personal data on your role and what part of industry you work in.
 We will also collect anonymous data on the test scores.
 This will enable us to measure which parts of the industry have used the self-assessment and to broadly gauge the level of understanding of railway standards and the legal framework surrounding them.
 This information will allow RSSB to improve our content.